From a post by a Search Engine Optimization blogger:

 You see, very often people who buy a site analysis from me say they need to rank for keyword X, often a highly competitive keyword or keyphrase.
 They want to rank there because they’re not seeing the return from the rankings they already have that they were hoping for.
 They think the solution is to strive for keywords with more searches.
 In most cases, this is the wrong approach.
 The reason?
 They’re already getting visitors, but those visitors are bouncing away at first sight, or at least not taking the action they wanted them to take.

-That’s from a guy who makes a living advising people on how to rank higher on Google and other search engines.
+That’s from a guy who makes a living advising people on SEO and how to rank higher on Google and other search engines.
 All the little tweaks and adjustments you can make (i.e. putting proper tags, keywords, etc.) will help with minor boots in your ranking – but the best thing you can do is focus on making great content that will help people answer whatever question it is that brought them to Google and then to your site.

 Content is King